rafael-g-depaulo/obsidian-vault/Anime n stuff/To watch.md

 13. Grimgar of Fantasy And Ash
 14. Kaiba
 15. Talentless Nana
+16. Kujira no Korai
-16. Skeleton Knight in Another World (kinda mid? but looks fun)
+17. Skeleton Knight in Another World (kinda mid? but looks fun)
-17. Moriarty the Patriot
+18. Moriarty the Patriot